syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 documentation: ug
 ---

-# Selection in .NET MAUI Chart
+# Selection in .NET MAUI SfCartesianChart

 [SfCartesianChart]() provides selection behavior support, which allows you to select or highlight a segment in a series or the series itself using [DataPointSelectionBehavior]() or [SeriesSelectionBehavior]().

-## Data Point Selection
+## Enable DataPointSelection

 To enable the data point selection in the [SfCartesianChart](), create an instance of [DataPointSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the selected segment in the series.
 The selection instance should then be set to the chart series [SelectionBehavior]() property.